Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Supported Types
 ~~~~~~~~~~~~~~~

-The Matrix Multiply supports a matrix of elements of integer type (int16, cint16, int32 or cint32) multiplied by a matrix of elements of
+The Matrix Multiply supports a matrix of elements of integer type (int16, cint16, int32, or cint32) multiplied by a matrix of elements of integer type.
-integer type.
 It also supports a matrix of elements of float type (float, cfloat) multiplied by a matrix of elements of float type.
-However, a mix of integer types and float types is not supported.
+However, a mix of integer types and float types are not supported.

-The Matrix Multiply for AIE-ML has support of integer types (int16, int32, cint16, and cint32) but does not support floating-point types (float, cfloat).
+The Matrix Multiply for AIE-ML supports integer types (int16, int32, cint16, and cint32) but does not support floating-point types (float, cfloat).

 ~~~~~~~~~~~~~~~~~~~
 Template Parameters